Contents

 About this Annual Review

-This Annual Review of the Australian Financial Complaints Authority (AFCA) details our operations and performance between 1 July 2022 and 30 June 2023.
+This Annual Review of AFCA details our operations and performance between 1 July 2023 and 30 June 2024.

 The Review outlines how we have met our strategic priorities, purpose and vision, and our challenges over the financial year.

-The Review meets the reporting requirements for external dispute resolution (EDR) schemes set out in Australian Securities and Investments Commission (ASIC) Regulatory Guide 267.
+The Review meets the reporting requirements for external dispute resolution (EDR) schemes set out in Australian Securities and Investments Commission (ASIC) Regulatory Guide 267 and in AFCA’s Rules A.19 and A.20.